loralighte/oxalic/README.md

 Python is great for prototyping, and since this is not a production system, Python was selected.
 It's simple, easy to write a quick and dirty codegen system.

 ## Do you know how to make proper compilers?
 No, this project is my first real implementation of a "compiler" of sorts.
+Even then, it's made with no knowledge of how ones actually work, so it's going to look kinda sucky, and function poorly.

 ## Hello, world!
 ```oxa